yuxuani/oldblog/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi, my name is Yuxuan.
 I’m a master student from FSU Jena, major in photonics, specialized in image processing and computer vision.
 I possess a Bachelor degree in physics and studied biogeosciences for a while.
 Currently I’m working on my master thesis, which is about a medical application for facial palsy based on CycleGAN.

 As a lifelong learner, I always like to build up myself with new knowledge through self-learning.
-I’m enthusiastic about cutting edge AI technology, specifically medical and environmental applications which make the world better and life easier.
+I’m enthusiastic about cutting edge AI technology and data science, specifically medical and environmental applications which could make the world better and life easier. :wink: